-I decided to write an article about the technology landscape to know what to expect in 2018.
+I decided to write an article about the technology landscape to know what to expect in the upcoming year.
 We live in a world where everything changes fast, so what I write now may be useless in 1 or 2 years, but at least for the coming months, it may help you to plan your digital IT strategy.

 M-Commerce is Growing Exponentially